- Creating and Making Use of a New Result Template

-If you want the component to silently be hidden when failing, do not include the error report.
+If you want the component to silently be hidden when failing, don’t include the error report.

-Even if it is a listing page, you can decide to include a simple search box.
+Even if it’s a listing page, you can decide to include a simple search box.
 Coupled with the search-as-you-type feature, it can become a powerful side widget.

 - In the Experience Editor, in the Coveo Search Interface Main Section, add a Search Section.

 Coveo Searchboxby selecting or creating a new data source for this Searchbox.